Using the Externalized Configuration Files

 The Kibana configuration supports setting the Kibana server URL, which can point to either the one that is run by API Gateway or any externally running server.
 It also contains the SSL certificate related settings that would be used to connect to the SSL protected Elasticsearch server.
 The key configurations are as follows:

-*autostart.
-Optional.
-If the value is not provided, by default it would be false.
-API Gateway would connect to the given external Kibana server.
-If the value is set to true, API Gateway automatically starts the internal Kibana server.
+API Gateway automatically starts the internal Kibana server.
 In this case, the hosts should point to internal Kibana server host and port.
-The default value is http://localhost:9405.
+The default value is

 sslCA.
 A list of paths to the PEM file for the certificate authority for the Elasticsearch instance.